 Vision Quest: EECS-Led Team Opens New Possibilities for Optical Systems

-Taking on a project proposed by the Electric Power Research Institute (EPRI) and coached by principal investigator Fred Martin of the Min H. Kao Department of Electrical Engineering and Computer Science (EECS), the students set out to develop a thermal visioning system that required less maintenance and cost less to implement, yet was reliable and refined enough to safely serve specific roles that had little-to-no margin for error.
+A team of students from the Tickle College of Engineering has taken on a project proposed by the Electric Power Research Institute (EPRI) and coached by EECS principal investigator Fred Martin.
+These students set out to develop a thermal visioning system that required less maintenance and cost less to implement, yet was reliable and refined enough to safely serve specific roles that had little-to-no margin for error.